Cancellations and closures

-The city of Winston’s Urban Renewal meeting, which had been scheduled for Thursday, is canceled.
+NeighborWorks Umpqua’s Volunteer Income Tax Assistance (VITA) program will be closed through April 19.

-The Bonnie Leon book signing, originally scheduled for Saturday, has been canceled.
+The Umpqua Velo Club is suspending all club sponsored weekly rides until the governor lifts her “Stay Home, Stay Healthy,” directive.
+This will be effective immediately including Wednesday’s night ride.

-The Cook-Off 200 Enduro, which was originally scheduled for Saturday at the Douglas County Speedway, has been canceled.
+The Douglas County Spring Fair that was set for March 26-28 at the Fairgrounds has been canceled.

-The 50th annual Greatest of the Grape originally scheduled for Saturday has been postponed to Sept.
-12.
+The Associates of Vietnam Veterans of America Umpqua Valley Chapter 805 Welcome Home Dinner & Auction, scheduled for March 28, has been postponed until June 6.

 Welcome to the discussion.